DominikaKniova/VIZ_semestral_work/README.md

 # RainbowVis

 Semestral work submitted in the course on visualization.
-The app allows to visualize
+The app allows to visualize activations and outputs from a CNN classifying MNIST digits.
+The needed data should be downloaded automatically.

 ## How to run